 For decades, ERPs have claimed to provide a comprehensive solution.
-But in trying to be all things to all retailers, legacy ERPs fail to provide a complete solution.
-ERPs require complicated customizations and costly updates, and any retail functionality still demands custom integrations and the navigation of multiple data silos.
+But in trying to be all things to all hospitality businesses, legacy ERPs fail to provide a complete solution.
+ERPs require complicated customizations and costly updates, and any hospitality functionality still demands custom integrations and the navigation of multiple data silos.

-"For many retailers, their systems are not what they would have created if they had started from scratch.
+"For many hospitality companies, their systems are not what they would have created if they had started from scratch.
 Rather, their systems have become mazes over time-difficult to navigate and to untangle," says Keith Mattioli, principal, KPMG.
-"If a retailer wants to replace one small system-say, merchandising or rewards or supply chain-the sheer complexity of decoupling the existing system from their ERP is so great that retailers find themselves stuck.
+"If an organization wants to replace one small system-for example, their payments or customer relationship management tool-the sheer complexity of decoupling the existing system from their ERP is so great that hospitality leaders find themselves stuck.
 They start building technical debt."

-And when one retailer merges with another, Hare says it's brutal to integrate it into the ERP system.
-Retailers looking to swiftly onboard an acquisition may be slowed down by multiple tools and different data formats.
+And when one hospitality organization merges with another, Hare says it's brutal to integrate it into the ERP system.
+Given high M&A activity in the sector, according to KPMG that pain point seems both common and burdensome.
+Hospitality organizations looking to swiftly onboard an acquisition may be slowed down by multiple tools and different data formats.

-By contrast, a composable ERP is designed for retailers to swap new solutions in and out, accommodating the reality of today's-and tomorrow's ever-changing technology landscape.
-Retailers can easily harmonize data across new business models or acquisitions.
-And they can choose their tools such as inventory or merchandising systems-to fully capture the value of those solutions, blending data from real-time tech with historical data to surface richer insights and trends.
+By contrast, a composable ERP is designed to swap new solutions in and out, accommodating the reality of today's-and tomorrow's-ever-changing technology landscape.
+Hospitality organizations can easily harmonize data across new business models or acquisitions.
+And they can choose their tools such as third-party delivery tools or guest messaging apps-to fully capture the value of those solutions, blending data from real-time tech with historical data to surface richer insights and trends.

-"Modern technology platforms can and should provide agility for retailers by integrating isolated movements-across inventory, finance, HR, point-of-sale, marketing, CRM-so it all comes together, and any of it can change quickly and easily," Wilson says.
+"Modern technology platforms can and should provide agility for hospitality organizations by integrating isolated movements-across inventory, finance, HR, point-of-sale, marketing, CRM-so it all comes together, and any of it can change quickly and easily," Wilson says.

-Retailers still need a stable, reliable technology core; otherwise, they risk assembling a jigsaw puzzle of ad hoc apps and digital capabilities that don't work together in real time.
-A modern, composable ERP provides this digital backbone, supporting the operation of other industry-specific systems and allowing retailers to blend data from internal and external systems.
+Hospitality organizations still need a stable, reliable technology core; otherwise, they risk assembling a jigsaw puzzle of ad hoc apps and digital capabilities that don't work together in real time.